high-productivity/circleci-loadbalancer-fastapi/README.md

-CircleCI - Amazon ECR - Amazon EC2 - Amazon LB demo
+CircleCI - Docker Hub - Amazon EC2 demo

+This repository would trigger build process on Circle CI and redeploy on EC2